Vowel length: "Long" and "short" vowel letters in spelling and the classroom teaching of reading

-In a phonetic transcription system that uses pronunciation respelling, "long" and "short" vowel letters are written in a form a normal reader of the language would unambiguously know how to pronounce; eg. "ay" or "ey" are used for //ɑː// (a long "a"), and "ee" or "iy" are used for //iː// (a long "i").
+In a phonetic transcription system that uses pronunciation respelling, "long" and "short" vowel letters are written in a form a normal reader of the language would unambiguously know how to pronounce; e.g. "ay" or "ey" are used for //eɪ// (a long "a"), and "ee" or "iy" are used for //iː// (a long "i").
 Whilst many dictionaries use pronunciation respelling, other dictionaries, notably the Merriam-Webster, use a macron over a vowel to indicate a long vowel; for example, ⟨ā⟩ is be used to represent the IPA sound //eɪ//, or a breve to indicate a short vowel (e.g. ⟨ă⟩ to represent the IPA sound /æ/), as is used in the American Heritage Dictionary.
 See Pronunciation respelling for English for a comprehensive comparative table of pronunciation respelling systems for English.

 Origin

 Vowel length may often be traced to assimilation.
 In Australian English, the second element /[ə]/ of a diphthong /[eə]/ has assimilated to the preceding vowel, giving the pronunciation of bared as /[beːd]/, creating a contrast with the short vowel in bed /[bed]/.

 Another common source is the vocalization of a consonant such as the voiced velar fricative /[ɣ]/ or voiced palatal fricative or, in fact, an approximant (such as the typical realisation of the English diaphoneme /r/).
 A historically important example is the laryngeal theory, which states that long vowels in the Indo-European languages were formed from short vowels, followed by any one of the several "laryngeal" sounds of Proto-Indo-European (conventionally written h_{1}, h_{2} and h_{3}).
 When a laryngeal sound followed a vowel, it was later lost in most Indo-European languages, and the preceding vowel became long.
 However, Proto-Indo-European had long vowels of other origins as well, usually as the result of older sound changes, such as Szemerényi's law and Stang's law.

 Vowel length may also have arisen as an allophonic quality of a single vowel phoneme, which may have then become split in two phonemes.
 For example, the Australian English phoneme //æː// was created by the incomplete application of a rule extending //æ// before certain voiced consonants, a phenomenon known as the bad–lad split.
 An alternative pathway to the phonemicization of allophonic vowel length is the shift of a vowel of a formerly-different quality to become the short counterpart of a vowel pair.
 That too is exemplified by Australian English, whose contrast between //a// (as in duck) and //aː// (as in dark) was brought about by a lowering of the earlier //ʌ//.

 Estonian, a Finnic language, has a rare phenomenon in which allophonic length variation has become phonemic after the deletion of the suffixes causing the allophony.
 Estonian had already inherited two vowel lengths from Proto-Finnic, but a third one was then introduced.
 For example, the Finnic imperative marker *-k caused the preceding vowels to be articulated shorter.
 After the deletion of the marker, the allophonic length became phonemic, as shown in the example above.